-DO NOT...
+DO NOT

-- Fail to report a concern immediately & appropriately. - Indulge in any inappropriate behaviour or make remarks open to misinterpretation, particularly of a sexual nature. - Ask leading questions or investigate an allegation. - Promise to keep anything secret. - Allow yourself to be drawn in to inappropriate behaviour (such as fun fights or horseplay). - Interact with a student via any form of social media. - Take, display or use photographs of students without their permission, or store images of students on personal devices. - Agree to give any medication to students unless you have specific permission to do so.
-This must then be recorded as per the School's policies.
+- 1. Do not delay in reporting any and all concerns appropriately, whoever might be involved and whatever the concern might be. - 2.
+Do not indulge in any inappropriate behaviour or make remarks open to misinterpretation, particularly of a sexual nature. - 3.
+Do not ask leading questions or investigate an allegation. - 4.
+Do not promise to keep anything secret. - 5.
+Do not allow yourself to be drawn in to inappropriate behaviour (such as fun fights or horseplay). - 6.
+Do not interact with a current child or young person via any form of social media. - 7.
+Do not take, display or use photographs of students without their permission, or store images of children and young people on personal devices. - 8.
+Do not agree to give any medication to children or young people unless you have specific permission to do so.
+This must then be recorded as per the School's policies and procedures. - 9.
+Do not share private information inappropriately. - 10.
+Do not delay in responding appropriately and with due care to a child or young person's concerns, or to any concern regarding their safety: you are in a position of trust.